tgong1/Shiny-SV/README.md

-# Shiny-SV
+# Shiny-SoSV
-Shiny web app for interactive evaluation of somatic structural variants calling
+A web app for interactive evaluation of somatic structural variant calls